vmware/photon/docs/kubernetes.md

 The Kubernetes package provides several services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
 These services are managed by systemd.
 Their configuration resides in a central location: /etc/kubernetes.

 The following instructions break the services up between the hosts.
-The first host, photon-master, will be the Kubernetes master.
+The first host, `photon-master`, will be the Kubernetes master.
 This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
-In addition, the master will also run _etcd_ (not needed if _etcd_ runs on a different host but this guide assumes that _etcd_ and Kubernetes master run on the same host).
-The remaining host, photon-node will be the node and run kubelet, proxy and docker.
+In addition, the master will also run `etcd`.
+Although `etcd` is not needed on the master if `etcd` runs on a different host, this guide assumes that `etcd` and the Kubernetes master run on the same host.
+The remaining host, `photon-node`, will be the node; it will run kubelet, proxy and docker.

-**System Information:**
+**System Information**

 Hosts: